PolinaBurova/A-B-Testing---Fast-Food-Marketing-Campaign-/README.md

 ## Approach

 - **Data Overview**: The dataset consists of sales data from 548 stores, with key features such as `MarketSize`, `AgeOfStore`, `Promotion`, and `SalesInThousands`.
-- **Exploratory Data Analysis (EDA)**: Distribution of key variables (e.g., MarketSize, Age of Store) was analyzed to ensure comparability between groups.
+- **Exploratory Data Analysis (EDA)**: Distribution of key variables was analyzed to ensure comparability between groups.
 - **Hypothesis Testing**: Two-sample t-tests were used to compare the performance of the promotions:
   - **Promotion 1 vs. Promotion 2**
   - **Promotion 1 vs. Promotion 3**